Dr Bennett Hogg

 - Hogg B. Recorded Sound: Memory, Imagination, and Metempsychosis.
 In: Grimshaw,M; Walther-Hansen,M.; Knakkergaard,M, ed.
 Oxford Handbook of Sound and Imagination.
 Oxford: Oxford University Press, 2017.
 In Press.

 - Hogg B. Geographies of Silence: Transmodal Perception of the Sonic Environment.
-In: Michael Bull, ed.
+In: Bull M, ed.
 Routledge Sound Studies Reader.
-London and New York: Routledge, 2016.
-In Preparation.
+London and New York: Routledge, 2017.

 - Hogg B. Improvisation in Process.
 Critical Studies in Improvisation 2016.
 In Press.